nharjes/nharjes/README.md

 🍕but...
 I'm not just an admin; I'm also a pizza addict!
 When not networking, you'll likely find me enjoying a slice of my favorite pizza.

 ☕ I'm a coffee connoisseur.
-There's nothing like a good cup of coffee to fuel my diverse tech projects and keep me inspired.
+There's nothing like a good cup of coffee to fuel my tech projects and keep me inspired.

 🏀 I'm a huge NBA fan.
 Whether it's watching the games or keeping up with the latest stats, I'm always up for some basketball talk.